 A female Brock who works tirelessly in Dozing Sands to break rocks with her Shelltop crew.
 She is just like Brickle, but she's harsher to her employees, threatening to fire them at every chance she gets.

-Distaff Counterpart: She's basically a female Brickle in terms of her personality and even her speech patterns.
+- Distaff Counterpart: She's basically a female Brickle in terms of her personality and even her speech patterns.

-The Dreaded: Her employees are deathly afraid of even accidentally making her angry.
+- The Dreaded: Her employees are deathly afraid of even accidentally making her angry.

-Not Quite Dead: During the funny aftermath of being attacked and swallowed by Torkscrew.
+- Not Quite Dead: During the funny aftermath of being attacked and swallowed by Torkscrew.
 Her Shelltop workers see her lose consciousness and lament her apparent death as dramatic music plays and the screen starts fading to black, only for her to declare she's not dead.

-Everything's Better With Bunnies: Has a pet fluffy rabbit in the Dream World.
+- Everything's Better With Bunnies: Has a pet fluffy rabbit in the Dream World.
 Why that bunny was holding him captive in a nightmare chunk, running away from their potential rescuers is strange, but it could be because Dreamy Brickle was chasing the bunny itself.

-Pals with Jesus: Turns out he's a good friend of the Zeekeeper, the island's legendary guardian deity.
+- Pals with Jesus: Turns out he's a good friend of the Zeekeeper, the island's legendary guardian deity.

-Dream Stone Soul
+Dream Stone Spirit

 The spirit inhabiting the Dream Stone artifact that the heroes are trying to retrieve from Bowser and Antasma.
 It does not like being awoken from sleep.